the creative director of comme des garçons parfums on reissuing ten of their most iconic scents | read | i-D

 How do you capture the smell of tar in a perfume that you'll actually want to wear?
 Or the sickly sweetness of soda?
 The aura of a garage?
 The freshness of greenery?
 How do you craft a fragrance that does the avant-garde ethos of Comme des Garçons justice?
 These are just some of the obstacles faced by Christian Astuguevieille, the creative director of Comme des Garçons' perfume range.

-Now they are reissuing 10 of the most ground breaking scents they've created in the last two decades, as part of their Olfactory Library.
-From the dynamic citrus and amber of Eau De Cologne, to the fresh garden world offered up their leaves series, to the ground breaking synthetic series, described as "socially incorrect anti-perfumes" that have to be smelt to be believed.
+Now the brand is reissuing 10 of the most groundbreaking scents it has created in the last two decades as part of their Olfactory Library.
+From the dynamic citrus and amber of Eau De Cologne, to the fresh garden world offered up by its leaves series, to the groundbreaking synthetic series, described as "socially incorrect anti-perfumes" that have to be smelt to be believed.

 As the Olfactory Library gets released, we caught up with Christian to find out more.